OCA/server-tools/auth_oauth_multi_token/README.rst

 Odoo multi connection with oauth
 ====================================

-This module add the possibility to connect on multi divices in same time with Google, Facebook.
+This module add the possibility to connect on multi divices in same time with Google, Facebook authentification.

 Contributors